Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: EXTENDED EXPLANATIONS OF VAE's IMPLICIT ISOMETRICITY

-Then we explain the evaluation method of whether VAE captures the isometricity.
+This section shows how to check whether a VAE acquires the isometricity.
 In the following discussion, we assume that the SSE metric is used as a reconstruction loss of the VAE objective.
-From Eq.~\eqref{supeq:iso} and $G_x=I_M$, a property
+From Eq.~\eqref{supeq:isoa} and $G_x=I_M$, a following property